e-v-s/VT-script/README.md

 - Associate it with a script for scanning URLs:
   - Generate a hash from the URL given and search for its data on Virus Total;
-  - Integrate the scan above with the Falcon Sandbox.
+  - Integrate the scan above with Falcon Sandbox.